-Edmondson is a blue-collar town, with 39.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Edmondson, you'll notice that it is more blue-collar than most other communities in America.
+39.62% of Edmondson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Edmondson is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Edmondson who work in food service (14.15%), management occupations (14.15%), and sales jobs (13.21%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Edmondson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Edmondson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Edmondson doesn't have a public transportation system that people use for their commute.
+Edmondson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Edmondson in 2022 was $21,246, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $84,984 for a family of four.
 However, Edmondson contains both very wealthy and poor people as well.
 Edmondson also has one of the higher rates of people living in poverty in the nation, with 36.01% of its population below the federal poverty line.